Lishander12/TakeHomeToDoListApp/README.md

 ## App requirements:

-- the site will be a SPA, with views dedicated to display, insert, delete, edit messages. ( ui can look similar to https://www.youtube.com/watch?v=MkESyVB4oUw )
+- the site will be a SPA, with a single or multiple views to allow the user to display, insert, delete, edit messages. ( ui can look similar to https://www.youtube.com/watch?v=MkESyVB4oUw )

 - for simplicity there will be no authentication required.